saichandd/sbml/README.md

 # SMBL [Stony Brook Markup Language]

-Its a special programming language similar to sml with additional features on list operators.
+SBML is a programming language similar to sml with additional powerful features on list operators.

+It is implemented in python using Yacc.

 ## Dependencies